Your gift is 100% tax deductible

 The US Centers for Disease Control and Prevention (CDC) has different recommendations for the COVID-19 vaccines, based on the type of vaccine, a person’s age, and whether or not they have a weakened immune system.
 To learn more, see “Recommendations for getting the COVID-19 vaccines” below.

 The Pfizer-BioNTech and Moderna vaccines contain messenger RNA (mRNA), which is a type of genetic material.
 After a person gets the vaccine, the mRNA enters cells in the body and tells them to make copies of the COVID-19 virus’s “spike” protein (the protein that normally helps the virus infect human cells).
-This doesn’t cause disease, but it does help teach the immune system to recognize and attack the virus if the body is exposed to it in the future.
+This doesn’t cause disease, but it does help teach your immune system to recognize and attack the virus if the body is exposed to it in the future.

 The Novavax vaccine is a protein subunit vaccine, which works much like traditional vaccines that have been used for decades.
 It contains pieces of the COVID-19 virus’s spike protein.
 Once injected into the body, the pieces of protein are recognized by the immune system as foreign.
 This teaches your immune system to attack the COVID-19 virus if it is exposed to it in the future.